storj-archived/storj-node-heroku-example/README.md

 ### Boilerplate Code Walkthrough

-Since the purpose of this tutorial is to focus on Storj code, we’ve built out the HTML and CSS and started the Express code.
+Since the purpose of this tutorial is to focus on Storj code, we’ve built out the client and started the Express code.
 On the front-end we’ll be using jQuery, but you can easily take what we’re doing and apply it to React, Angular, Vue, or any other library/framework, since most of the Storj-specific code is going to be done on the backend.

 What we’re going to do is use these buttons here as a task list.
 We’re going to build out the code in this order.